 You know how it is, you decide you want to be a stay at home mum, you want to work fewer hours, you want more flexibility within your working day but there is just nothing suitable or flexible enough or your employer already feels the strain.
+It got me thinking and after talking to other Mum’s, it made me ask the question Are Mum’s Being Forced into Minimum Wage Jobs?

 I never thought much about it, when I made the decision to leave my 9 to 5 job back in 2012.
 At the time, I had a nearly two-year-old, he wasn’t hitting his milestones and with more and more professionals suddenly taking an interest.
 I made the decision to find a job that was more ‘part time’.
 Easier said than done.